‘Days of Our Lives’ actor Cody Longo died from alcohol abuse, examiner report says

-Editor’s Note: The video above shows KXAN News Today’s top headlines for June 26, 2023

-AUSTIN (KXAN) — “Days of Our Lives” actor Cody Longo died from chronic alcohol abuse, according to the medical examiner’s report obtained by KXAN.
+AUSTIN, Texas (KXAN) — “Days of Our Lives” actor Cody Longo died from chronic alcohol abuse, according to the medical examiner’s report obtained by Nexstar’s KXAN.

 The 34-year-old Denver native was found unresponsive in February at an Austin home, TMZ previously reported.
-A family member said Longo had “a history of significant alcohol consumption,” the medical examiner’s summary states.
+A family member said Longo had “a history of significant alcohol consumption,” the summary states.

 “Numerous bottles of alcohol [were] found at the scene,” the medical report said.